Waltham Watch Company: The wristwatch era, 1923 to 1940

-Waltham was reorganized in 1923 by a syndicate headed by the investment firm of Kidder, Peabody and Co.
+Waltham was reorganized in 1923 by a syndicate headed by the investment firm of Kidder, Peabody & Co.
 Kidder, Peabody drove a hard bargain, forcing through a two-tiered financial overhaul in which large investors able to contribute new money for the purchase of preferred stock were able to convert old common stock for newly issued common stock at the rate of 10 shares for 9.
 These monied investors were also able to convert their old interest-bearing preferred stock to new at the rate of 10 shares for 8.
 Small investors unable to contribute new money were treated far less favorably, however, being forced to accept an exchange of old stock for new at the rate of 10 shares for 2.5 — thereby losing 75% of their equity in one fell swoop.
 Financial institutions and large investors thus saw their stake in the reorganized firm protected, while small investors absorbed the brunt of the inevitable write-down of company value.

 Kidder-Peabody benefited handsomely as underwriter of securities and investor in preferred stock, realizing nearly $2.5 million in profit, dividends, and capital gain from the sale of stock over the 1923–28 period.

-A charismatic new chief executive came in as part of the restructuring, F. C. Dumaine, who arrived at Waltham to lead the new regime in February 1923.
+A charismatic new chief executive came in as part of the restructuring, Frederic Dumaine, who arrived at Waltham to lead the new regime in February 1923.
 The former "gargantuan collection of small workshops" was integrated, and production steered towards more marketable products.
 Company debt was paid down.
 This restructuring proved profitable, and the price of Waltham stock subsequently advanced impressively, easing the company's credit burden.